 Many organizations can set up a basic feature selection to handle regular customer needs.
 From the back office, this is typically done using a pricing catalog.

-Between those three tiers, many customers will find exactly what they need without a rep getting involved.
+By choosing between those three tiers, many customers will find exactly what they need without a rep getting involved.

 But that won’t be a good solution for every customer.
 Configurable products will require customized pricing for leads that can’t find their solution in one of those predefined categories.